The 2021 event will take place over the 8th-9th May 2021.

 If you need to drop out of the race, it is your responsibility to get back to where you need to get to but we will endeavor to help you as much as we can.
 If you have to drop please do so only at an aid station.
 Please inform the aid station captain on arrival that you intend to drop and whether you need assistance.
 If you need to drop out away from an aid station for medical reasons you must phone the race director immediately on the number provided at check in.
 If you drop at an aid station, the Aid Station Captains will inform you what time the shuttle bus will come through.
 You may have to wait some considerable time so please be patient with the volunteers.
 If it is imperative that you get away immediately you will be given other options involving local transport services.

 All aid stations will have a full selection of the usual aid station fare and a whole lot more.
-At a minimum you will be able to pick up Water, Coke, Gu Energy Gels, Chocolate, Crips, Nuts, Sandwiches/ Wraps and other sweet and savoury snacks.
-Some aid stations will also be providing hot food.
+At a minimum you will be able to pick up Water, Coke, Gu Energy Gels, Tailwind, Chocolate, Crips, Nuts, and other sweet and savoury snacks.
 Hot drinks will be available at all aid stations from Hurley onwards.
-Hot food is available at Henley.

 Medical support is of paramount importance to us as organisers.
 Throughout the event there will be two ambulances on course, which will travel, one with the main group of runners and a second towards the back of the pack.
 There will also be a fixed medical team on hand at the finish line.
 Individual first aiders/ medical volunteers will also be present at some aid stations.
 Contact numbers for the medical team will be available at registration.
 They will be contactable round the clock for the duration of the race.